Welcome Arkansas Teacher-Librarians!

 3) Work toward an Education System where Location & Socio-Economic Status NEVER Determine the Quality of Education you receive.

-I plan to work directly with School Districts, Federal & State Governments, and various Organizations to accomplish these goals.
+4) Work directly with School Districts, Federal & State Governments, and various Organizations to accomplish these goals.

 A non-partisan education organization advocating responsible entertainment.

 The Parents Television Council promotes and restores responsibility and decency to the entertainment industry in answer to America's demand for positive, family-oriented television programming.
 The PTC does this by fostering changes in TV programming to make the early hours of prime time family-friendly and suitable for viewers of all ages.